snapsinazfs/snapsinazfs/README.md

  [^templatesnote3]: Must be valid as a user property identifier in ZFS.
 See the User Properties section of the zfsprops(7) man page for details.
 Default is `sanoid.net` and is not recommended to be changed

- [^zfsprop1]: A colon character is assumed to exist between this string and the setting name, for zfs properties.

  [^cachedir1]: Must be a valid path string.

  [^cachedir2]: If the directory does not exist, it will be created.

  [^cachedir3]: Any user that executes Sanoid.net must have read and write access to this directory.

- [^snapshotnaming1]: The schema for this section can be found in Sanoid.schema.json.
+ [^formatting1]: The schema for this section can be found in Sanoid.schema.json.

- [^snapshotnaming2]: When you run Sanoid.net with the --prepare-zfs-properties switch, Sanoid.net will set these values or the hard-coded defaults on all pool root datasets, if not already set.

- [^platformutilities1]: This section is mandatory and the pre-defined keys MUST exist.
-Paths can be any executable file or symlink to each of them.
+ [^zfspath1]: Must be a valid path pointing to the zfs utility itself or a resolveable link to it, that the user running Sanoid.net has execute access to.

  #### ZFS Properties

  Settings that apply to zfs and Sanoid's interaction with it will be stored as custom user properties on the datasets themselves.

- When Sanoid.net runs, it will run `zfs list -d 0 -Ht volume,filesystem -s name -o name,type,$settings`, where $settings is a comma-separated string of every setting Sanoid.net has internally defined.
+ When Sanoid.net runs, it will get all properties for all datasets and use those values to inform its operation.

  ##### Missing Properties

  If Sanoid.net does not find values for all expected settings on each pool root dataset, it will let you know and then exit without making any changes to the system.

- If you want to find out which properties are missing, without making changes to the system, Sanoid.net can be run with the --check-zfs-properties command line parameter.\This will cause Sanoid.net to output a list of missing properties, by pool root dataset, and then exit without doing anything else.
+ If you want to find out which properties are missing, without making changes to the system, Sanoid.net can be run with the --check-zfs-properties command line parameter.\
+ This will cause Sanoid.net to output a list of missing properties, by pool root dataset, and then exit without doing anything else.

  If properties are not defined, Sanoid.net can be invoked with the `--prepare-zfs-properties` command line switch.\
- This option will cause Sanoid.net to check all pool root datasets for properties that are defined with the configued ZfsPropertyNamespace, and define all missing settings, using default values for each, on those pool roots.
+ This option will cause Sanoid.net to check all pool root datasets for properties that the current version of Sanoid.net understands, and define all missing settings, using default values for each, on those pool roots.\
+ Default settings are safe, and will result in no snapshots being taken or pruned.\
+ Settings you have already defined will not be overwritten, and obsolete properties will not be removed.

  ##### Removing Sanoid.net ZFS Properties

  If you no longer wish to use Sanoid.net, you can clean up all of its settings from ZFS in either of two ways:

- - By running Sanoid.net with the `--remove-zfs-properties` command line switch, which will clear all Sanoid.net settings on all datasets via a call to `zfs inherit $setting -r` on every pool root.
+ - By running Sanoid.net with the `--remove-zfs-properties` command line switch, which will clear all Sanoid.net settings on all datasets via a call to `zfs inherit $setting -r` on every pool root dataset.
 Once a user property is no longer explicitly set to a value other than inherit, in ZFS, ZFS removes the property completely.
- - By manually calling `zfs inherit -r  $setting` on each pool root, where $setting is the setting to remove from ZFS entirely.
+ - By manually calling `zfs inherit -r  $setting` on each pool root dataset, where $setting is the setting to remove from ZFS entirely.

- Configuration is zpplied in the following order, with each element in the list superceding the settings defined at the level above it:
+ Configuration is applied in the following order, with each element in the list superceding the settings defined at the level above it:

  - /usr/local/share/Sanoid.json (this is the base configuration and should never be modified by the user)
  - /etc/sanoid/Sanoid.local.json
  - $HOME/.config/Sanoid.net/Sanoid.user.json
+ - Sanoid.local.json  (In the same path as the executable.
+Facilitates administrator overrides for user local configurations.
+This file is not installed by default.
+Also used when executing Sanoid.net directly from the build directory.)
  - Command line arguments

  ## Contributing

- Even though I'm doing this for my own learning, I'm more than happy to have anyone contribute to the project.
+ I'm more than happy to have anyone contribute to the project.

  If pull requests are submitted, when I have time, I will happily review and merge those that don't deviate from the core mission of the project in a significant way, and that don't completely duplicate something I'm already currently working on (that case should be uncommon, though, as I generally commit and push often).

  If you intend to contribute, please adhere to the code style of the project, which generally follows standard recommendations for C#, with small deviations if and when I think they improve the readability of the code.
+Most jarringly, that means native types and native function calls will generally use the names of their native counterparts.
  I will publish ReSharper settings files that reflect the general formatting rules used, once there is a significant amount of code in the project and the style has therefore become more stable.